Understanding & Applying Social Work Ethics

 If you are sponsored by your employer, please seek approval from your Supervisor to attend the course before you register.
 In the event of any discrepancies, you will be liable for the course fee.

-For E-payments, please email to admin@sasw.org.sg your payment voucher quoting invoice no., course title, course run date and date of payment.
+For E-payments, please email to training@sasw.org.sg your payment voucher quoting invoice number, course title, course run date and date of payment.

 Registration